Helmet Catch: Legacy

 Fox Sports lists Eli Manning's pass to David Tyree as the greatest play in Super Bowl history; editor Adrian Hasenmeyer called the play "an insult to physics and Albert Einstein".
 NBC Sports and NFL.com have also listed the play as the greatest Super Bowl play of all time.
 NFL Films founder Steve Sabol compared Manning to Fran Tarkenton and said that the play "defied logic, history, gravity and just about anything else you care to mention".

 For the NFL’s 100th season, the play was declared #3 in greatest 100 plays in NFL history.

+In 2025, the play was named as the #1 sports moment of the 21st century by The Ringer.